HannyOM/myRAG/README.md

 # SUGGESTIONS FOR IMPROVEMENT:

-1. Switch from "Text-structure based" text splitting (RecursiveCharacterTextSplitter) to "Semantic-meaning based" text splitting.
+1. Switch from "Text-structure based" text splitting (RecursiveCharacterTextSplitter) to "Semantic-meaning based" text splitting for improved semantic retrieval.
+Consider "SemanticChunker" at https://python.langchain.com/docs/how_to/semantic-chunker/

-2.
+2. Consider an Embedding model with a larger context window for improved context coherence.

+3.